-With such large damages, Stern's analysis calls for rapid cuts in emissions to hold global warming to the low end: 4 degrees F. This would require global reductions of 25% below 1990 levels by 2050.
-However, since emissions from India, China, and Brazil will keep growing for some time, this means 80% reductions by 2050 for the developed countries.
-Stern estimates that this policy would cost-in the form of reduced consumption-about 1% of global GDP per year by 2050, equivalent to about \$540 billion (about half a trillion) in today's dollars.
+1990 levels by 2050.
+However, since emissions from India, China, and Brazil will keep increasing for some time, this means 80 percent reduction by 2050 for the developed countries.
+Stern estimates that this policy would cost-in the form of reduced consumption-about 1 percent of global GDP per year by 2050, equivalent to about \$540 billion (about half a trillion) in today's dollars.

-Nordhaus, by contrast, calls for much smaller cuts of about 15% below businessas-usual, rising to 25% by 2050 and 45% by 2100.
-Because emissions will increase a lot under business-as-usual, relative to 1990 levels, Nordhaus is actually recommending an increase in global annual emissions of around 40% by 2050.
-Under Nordhaus's analysis, this policy of holding emissions down relative to their unregulated state would trim warming from a projected 5 degrees F increase to 4 degrees F. Nordhaus figures that the total benefits of this reduced warming will be \$7 trillion while the costs will run \$2 trillion, leaving society \$5 trillion better off.
+Nordhaus, by contrast, calls for much smaller cuts of about 15 percent below business-as-usual, rising to 25 percent by 2050 and 45 percent by 2100.
+Because emissions will increase by a large amount under business-as-usual, relative to 1990 levels, Nordhaus is actually recommending an increase in global annual emissions of around 40 percent by 2050.
+Under Nordhaus's analysis, this policy of holding emissions down relative to their unregulated state would trim warming from a projected 5 degrees F increase to 4 degrees F. Nordhaus figures that the total benefits of this reduced warming will be \$7 trillion, while the costs will run \$2 trillion, leaving society \$5 trillion better off.

-These are two very different policy prescriptions: "deep cuts" in emissions, versus "start slow, ramp up."
+These are two very different policy prescriptions: "deep cuts" in emissions versus "start slow, ramp up."
 But interestingly, both researchers arrive at similar answers to the "how much is too much" question: both recommend holding further global warming to the low end of 4 degrees F!
-Their big differences in recommended emission cuts instead reflect disagreement on three points: (1) how much warming will be generated by business-as-usual, (2) the costs of acting to slow climate change, and (3) the costs of inaction.
+Their big differences in recommended emission cuts instead reflect disagreement on three points: (1) how much warming will be generated by business-as-usual, (2) the costs of action to slow climate change, and (3) the costs of inaction.

 First, on the climate-warming side, Nordhaus sticks with a single "best guess" to back up his start-slow policy recommendation.
-If business as usual "only" leads to a 5 degrees F warming by 2100, it won't require as much in emissions cuts to get us back to 4 degrees.
-Stern, by contrast, is both less certain about the simple correlation between CO_2 buildup and future temperatures, and much more worried about the possibility of positive feedbacks and the unleashing of a runaway greenhouse effect of the kind discussed earlier.
-Stern takes seriously the possibility that business-as-usual will blow quickly past 5 degrees F, and push us beyond 10 degrees F, within your lifetimes.
-A 2009 Massachusetts Institute of Technology (MIT) study clearly supports Stern on this-it pushes the median projection of warming by 2100 under business as usual to a high-end, catastrophic 10 degrees F, with a one in nine chance that temperatures could rise as high as 12.5 degrees F.6
+If business-as-usual "only" leads to a 5 degrees F warming by 2100, it won't require as much in emission cuts to get us back to 4 degrees.
+Stern, by contrast, is both less certain about the simple correlation between $CO_2$ buildup and future temperatures and much more worried about the possibility of positive feedbacks and the unleashing of a runaway greenhouse effect of the kind discussed earlier.
+Stern takes seriously the possibility that business-as-usual will blow quickly past 5 degrees F, and push us beyond 10 degrees F, within your lifetime.
+A 2009 Massachusetts Institute of Technology (MIT) study clearly supports Stern on this-it pushes the median projection of warming by 2100 under business-as-usual to a high-end, catastrophic 10 degrees F, with a one in nine chance that temperatures could rise as high as 12.5 degrees F.

-Second, Stern sees deep cuts in emissions as achievable at relatively low cost to the global economy: 1% of GDP.
+Second, Stern sees deep cuts in emissions as achievable at relatively low cost to the global economy: 1 percent of GDP.
 The Stern perspective is that energy efficiency and renewable energy technologies such as wind and solar electricity offer great promise for de-linking economic growth from fossil fuel use relatively quickly, thus achieving emission reductions cheaply.
-In important cases, emission reductions can even be
+In important cases, emission reductions can even be achieved at a profit when initial investments in energy efficiency and renewable energy are offset by reduced spending on fossil fuels.
+Nordhaus, by contrast, does not believe in the potential of these low-cost alternatives.
+He reckons instead that Stern-level cuts would require, for example, more than a doubling of the cost of coal-fired electricity, cutting deeply into the growth of the global economy.
+(See more on this energy cost debate in Chapter 18).